 The College will reimburse the department chair or department members for out-of-pocket purchases up to a maximum of \$350, and no purchase order is required.
-Approved receipts or paid invoices should be presented to the Business Office for reimbursement along with a Check Request Form, available at:
+Approved receipts or paid invoices should be presented to the Business Office for reimbursement along with a completed Check Request Form.
+You can find the Check Request Form on the Business Office page under the "Forms" link.